Brigham Young University–Hawaii: History

 The LDS Church was established in the islands in 1850 following the Edict of Toleration promulgated by Kamehameha III, giving the underground Hawai‘i Catholic Church the right to worship, while at the same time allowing other faith traditions to begin establishing themselves.
-By 1919, the church was prominent enough in the area to build a temple in Laie.
+By 1919, the church was prominent enough in the area to build a temple in Lāiʻe.
 Two years after the temple was dedicated then-LDS Church apostle David O. McKay stated the church would build a school in the area in the future.
 In 1951, McKay, as church president, began preliminary plans on the school, and in 1955 ground was broken for the new institution.

-Classes began at BYU-Hawaii in September 1955 as the Church College of Hawaii to accommodate the burgeoning LDS population in the Territory of Hawai‘i.
+Classes began at BYU–Hawaii in September 1955 as the Church College of Hawaii to accommodate the burgeoning LDS population in the Territory of Hawai‘i.
 This was largely a result of McKay's views on both education and strengthening the church outside of its longtime intermountain west U.S. base.
 The original class consisted of 153 students and 20 faculty meeting in old World War II buildings, with Reuben D. Law as the school's first president.
 The school's first buildings were dedicated on December 17, 1958.
 The college was at first a two-year college but was reorganized in 1959 to become a four-year college.
+Construction missionaries built dormitories, a cafeteria, and other buildings.
 By 1961 the college had been granted four-year accreditation by the Western Association of Schools and Colleges.
-Dormitories, a cafeteria, and other buildings had also been constructed.

 LDS elders established the Polynesian Cultural Center in November 1963 as a means of preserving the Pacific cultures that the Latter-day Saints had encountered in their missionary work.
-In the 1970s, the school was also used to teach LDS missionaries pacific languages and cultures before going out to the islands.
+In the 1970s, the school was also used to teach LDS missionaries Pacific languages and cultures before going out to the islands.
 The center also provided jobs for students of the college.
 In 1974, the Church College of Hawaii was renamed Brigham Young University–Hawaii by the Church Board of Education and began reporting to the president of BYU in Provo, Utah.

 The school was governed as a satellite campus of BYU until 2004, when it was announced that the school would report directly to the Commissioner of Church Education.
 In 2007, Steven C. Wheelwright was appointed the college's president.
 On May 12, 2015, Russell M. Nelson, chairman of the Executive Committee of the BYU-Hawaii Board of Trustees announced that effective July 27, 2015, John S. Tanner would succeed Wheelwright as president.
-On May 12, 2020, Jeffrey R. Holland, chairman of the Executive Committee of the BYU-Hawaii Board of Trustees, announced that Tanner would be succeeded as the institution's president by John S. K. Kauwe III on July 1, 2020.
+On May 12, 2020, Jeffrey R. Holland, chairman of the Executive Committee of the BYU–Hawaii Board of Trustees, announced that Tanner would be succeeded as the institution's president by John S. K. Kauwe III on July 1, 2020.